It has been a rough first year for the new owners of Fort Street Cycle.

 As luck would have it, the main competitive stores (Oak Bay Bicycles, Russ Hay’s, Trek and Broad Street Cycles) all referred to themselves as “bike shops” in their positioning lines.
 This created the opportunity.

-Hence the new tagline: Where Cycling Lives.
+Hence the new tagline: It’s All About The Ride

 As the brand strategy and visual look were being created, the store went on a serious hiring spree.
 Using both online ads and networking, there were soon ten passionate cyclists on the store’s staff roster.
 A mix of road and mountain cyclists, elite competitors and everyday grinders, they embraced the new brand direction and shouldered the tasks involved in bringing it to life.